 As I’m sure you know, “Peeps” are those sickeningly-sweet, bunny or baby chick-shaped marshmallow treats only seen in Easter Baskets on Easter Sunday.
 In fact, for the other 364 days of the year they are reviled and actively avoided.
 Think about it, Mint Juleps are sweeter than most cocktails and are generally only imbibed on one Saturday in early May.
 On the other 51 Saturdays every year, some other – any other – cocktail is the drink of choice, even in Louisville.

 In any case, the official news agency of the Kentucky Derby reports that over 120,000 Mint Juleps will served at Churchill Downs during the festivities surrounding the race.
-And the Early Times Ready-to-Serve Mint Julep has been “The Official Mint Julep of the Kentucky Derby” for more than 18 years.
+And the Old Forester Ready-to-Drink Mint Julep has unseated Early Times’s version as “The Official Mint Julep of the Kentucky Derby” after a 20-year reign.

-Our advice is to avoid the pre-bottled Early Times Mint Julep cocktail unless you’ll be watching the derby from someplace where mixing a fresh one would be inconvenient – like the basecamp of Everest.
+Our advice is to avoid the pre-bottled Mint Julep cocktails unless you’ll be watching the derby from someplace where mixing a fresh one would be inconvenient – like halfway up the Dawn Wall of El Capitan.

 Mint Julep – From Fine Cocktails Made Easy (Early-50s)